-In Upstate New York, scenic parks double as residents’ backyards (while nearby cities are only a short drive away).
-The state also has endless events for families all year long, whether you’re a museum-goer, foodie or outdoor adventurer.
+So why do people move to Upstate New York, specifically?
+In the Upstate region of the state, scenic parks double as residents’ backyards (while nearby cities are only a short drive away).
+The state also has endless events for families all year long, whether you’re a museum-goer, foodie, or outdoor adventurer.
 While New York’s state taxes are among the highest in the nation, there are more-than-affordable towns to choose from.
 And, let’s face it: the perks of living in the state make up for them.

 Reasons to move to Upstate New York:

 - Nature.
 Getting outside is good for the soul—and for mental health.
 Adirondack Park, located in Upstate New York, offers over 100 mountains, 2,000 miles of hiking trails and 3,000 lakes.

 - Health.
 When it comes to healthy eating, it’s never been easier for Upstate New York residents.
 This is partly due to the fact that the number of farmers’ markets have skyrocketed over the last decade, with NY having the most markets per state in the country.

 - Safety.
 Some of the safest cities in New York state can be found in the Upstate region—especially in comparison to the New York City area.